Biden’s Texas visit marks first trip to disaster site since taking office

-HOUSTON (NewsNation Now) — President Joe Biden is heading to Texas, where weather has warmed but more than 1 million residents still face water supply issues following a brutal winter storm.
+HOUSTON (NewsNation Now) — President Joe Biden Friday headed to Texas, where the weather has warmed but more than 1 million residents still face water supply issues following a brutal winter storm.

-Biden and first lady Jill Biden will depart Washington early Friday to spend the day in Houston.
+Biden and first lady Jill Biden departed Washington early Friday to spend the day in Houston.
 It’s the president’s first official trip to a major disaster site since taking office over a month ago.

-They plan to visit a food bank and meet with local leaders to discuss relief efforts following the severe winter weather that led to widespread power outages and boil water orders.
+They visited a food bank and meet with local leaders to discuss relief efforts following the severe winter weather that led to widespread power outages and boil water orders.

+The president was welcomed by Texas Gov. Greg Abbott, Sen. John Cornyn, four Democratic Houston-area members of Congress, Houston Mayor Sylvester Turner, and Harris County Judge Lina Hidalgo.

+“Hell of an operation here.
+It’s probably the best one in the country,” Biden said.
+“You’re saving peoples’ lives.
+As my mother would say, you’re doing God’s work.”

+The state’s governor has received backlash over the massive outages and lack of storm preparation, while Abbott has laid blame on the state’s electric grid operator, the Electric Reliability Council of Texas.

-Beyond surveying damage caused by severe winter weather, the president’s visit also aims to encourage residents to get their coronavirus vaccine shots.
+Beyond surveying damage caused by severe winter weather, the president’s visit also was aimed to encourage residents to get their coronavirus vaccine shots.
 Biden is expected to deliver remarks at Houston’s NRG Stadium, a mass coronavirus vaccination center run by the federal government.

 Biden on Thursday commemorated the 50 millionth COVID-19 vaccination since he took office, halfway toward his goal of 100 million shots by his 100th day in office.
 That celebration followed a moment of silence to mark the passage earlier this week of 500,000 U.S. deaths blamed on the virus.